 Postage Book Close at end of current financial year Current financial year + 6 years Destroy Purchasing - Tender Information & Prices Until superseded Destroy contract schedules when they expire.
-Audit Reports Close at end of current financial year Current financial year + 6 years Destroy All records relating Last payment on the Limitation Act 1980 Destroy contract when to the management contract they expire. of contracts under + 6 years signature Health and Safety Record File Action Minimum Retention Period Action After Retention Accident / Incident Book Close after last entry in book Date of closure + 12 years Social Security (Claims and Payments) Regulations 1979 Regulation Destroy Legal /Accident/Incident Forms Until pupil is at least 22 25.
-Social Security Destroy years old or in the case of an adult 4 years from the Administration Act 1992 date of the accident Section 8.
-Limitation Act 1980 Social Security (Claims and Payments) Regulations 1979.
-SI 1979 No 628 Social Security (Claims and Payments) Regulations SI 1987 No 1968 Revokes all but Part 1 of SI 1979 No 628
+Audit Reports Close at end of current financial year Current financial year + 6 years Destroy All records relating to the management Last payment on the contract + 6 years Limitation Act 1980 Destroy contract when they expire. of contracts under signature Health and Safety Record File Action Minimum Retention Period Action After Retention Accident / Incident Book Close after last entry in book Date of closure + 12 years Social Security (Claims and Payments) Regulations 1979 Regulation Destroy From 2024 - Medical 25.
+Social Security Tracker an online accident reporting Administration Act 1992 system will be used to Section 8.
+Limitation Act 1980 Legal /Accident/Incident Forms log all accidents.
+From 2024 - Medical Until pupil is at least 22 Social Security (Claims and Payments) Regulations 1979.
+Destroy Tracker an online Tracker an online years old or in the case of an adult 4 years from the date of the accident SI 1979 No 628 Desiloy accident reporting system will be used to log all accidents.
+Social Security (Claims and Payments) Regulations SI 1987 No 1968 Revokes all but Part 1 of SI 1979 No 628

 Social Security Administration Act 1992 Section 8.
-Social Security (Claims and Payments) Amendment (No 30 Regulations 1993 SI 1993 No 2113 Allows the information to be kept electronically Risk Assessments - work experience locations/pupils Life of risk assessment + 3 years provided that a copy of the risk assessment is stored with the accident report if an incident has Destroy H & S Reports occurred Current Year + 20 years Destroy Fire Procedure Until superseded Retain copies of earlier versions Security System File For the life of the system Destroy HS Policy Statement Date of expiry + 1 Year Destroy
+Social Security (Claims and Payments) Amendment (No 30 Regulations 1993 SI 1993 No 2113 Allows the information to be kept electronically Risk Assessments - work experience locations/pupils Life of risk assessment + 3 years provided that a copy of the risk assessment is stored with the accident Destroy report if an incident has occurred H & S Reports Current Year + 20 years Destroy Fire Procedure Until superseded Retain copies of earlier versions Security System File For the life of the system Destroy HS Policy Statement Date of expiry + 1 Year Destroy